ghartsel/DoreStaticSiteGenerator/ReSTCheatSheet/README.md

 # ReSTCheatSheet
 Quick reference for using ReStructuredText markup and directives with the Dore static site generator.

 This is the document source.
-You can find the published version at this [GitHub Pages location](https://ghartsel.github.io/demoyard/index.html).

-This document was published using the Dore static site generator.
+Publish this document by running the Dore static site generator on it.
+After installing the Dore static site generater, generate this document: `go run .`

 ## Contents